dimfeld/promulgator/README.md

 ### Bot Configuration

 All configuration is done through environment variables.
+The Config object in `model/model.go` has the full set of documented options.
+These are the essentials:

 * `JIRA_URL` -- The URL of the associated Jira instance.
 * `JIRA_WEBHOOK_KEY` -- The key to use to verify incoming Jira webhooks.